craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Light Snare
 #### Heavy Snare
 #### Vial of Acid
-Tiny (5), 2 Action Cost (UNPACK > THROW/SPLASH)
+Tiny (5), 2 Action Cost (UNPACK > THROW or SPLASH)
+Creation:

 THROW: You throw the vial at a Target within 30 feet of you that you can see.
 Make a Throw Skill Check.
 If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

-SPLASH: You splash the contents of the vial onto a Target adjacent to you that you can see.
-Make a Throw Skill Check.
+SPLASH: You splash the contents of the vial onto an adjacent Target that you can see.
+Make a Throw Skill Check with Advantage.
 If the result is equal to or greater than your Target's Reflex Defense, they take 3d4 Acid Damage.

 ### Tools
 #### Crowbar